isomerpages/moe-scgs/_prospective-students/Secondary Admission/Admission Procedures.md

 _**Unsuccessful Applicants**_

 Students who are unsuccessful in the posting exercise may appeal for entry into SCGS only if their PSLE scores meet the cut-off AL in the Posting Exercise.
+Students who do not meet the cut-off AL on posting day are ineligible for appeal.

+The appeal for entry form will be activated for download only on posting day.

 If you would like to appeal to join SCGS, please fill in this [online form](https://form.gov.sg/5fe0add0362d7b0012bf0393)

 **2\.
 Admission through the DSA Exercise**

-This exercise is conducted from May – August in the preceding year of Admission.
-Interested students apply through skills and talents specified by the school.

-Information on the DSA Exercise 2023 will be published in April/May 2023.
+Students admitted through the DSA Exercise 2023 will not receive the Option Form.

+You will be posted to the school that you accepted the offer from.

+If you have accepted an offer from SCGS, you will receive a registration link on reporting day through the Parents Gateway Portal.
+Complete the registration process then.

 **3\.
 Admission Tests**